Inverse Optimal Control from Incomplete Trajectory Observations: Numerical Experiments

-According to Table \ref{talbe1}, under fixed rank index threshold (here $\gamma=100$), high noise levels will lead to larger average minimal observation length, but the average recovery error is not influenced too much.
-This is because the increased observation length compensates for the uncertainty induced by data noise and finally produces a `neutralized' estimate.
-This thus proves the robustness of the proposed algorithm to observation noise.
+We summarize all results under different noise levels in Table \ref{talbe1}.
+Here the minimal required observation length is presented in percentage with respect to the total horizon $T$.
+According to Table \ref{talbe1}, under a fixed rank index threshold (here $\gamma=45$), we can see that high noise levels, on average, will lead to larger minimal required observation length, but the estimation error is not influenced too much.
+This is because the increased observation length can compensate for the uncertainty induced by data noise and finally produces a `neutralized' estimate.
+Hence, the results prove the robustness of the proposed incremental IOC algorithm against the small observation noise.
+We will later show how to further improve the accuracy by adjusting $\gamma$.

-\subsubsection{Presence of Irrelevant Features}
+\subsubsection{Presence of Irrelevant Features.}

-we here assume that exact knowledge of features is not available, and we evaluate the recovery performance of the proposed algorithm with an input feature set including irrelevant features.
-We use the trajectory in Fig. \ref{generateplot} with white Gaussian noise of standard deviation $\sigma=1\mathrm{e}-4$.